iRockE/cautious-garbanzo/README.md

 Redux Toolkit is the new standard for writing Redux logic.
 Now using slices instead of separate actions and reducers.

 [Redux usage with TypeScript](https://redux.js.org/usage/usage-with-typescript)

+#### Styling
+The `colorize` VS Code extension can be used to preview colors in code (need to modify VS Code settings with file types you want colorized).